projectacrn/acrn-hypervisor/doc/developer-guides/VBSK-analysis.rst

-virtio-echo is implemented as a virtio legacy device in the ACRN device model (DM), and  is registered as a PCI virtio device to the guest OS (UOS).
+virtio-echo is implemented as a virtio legacy device in the ACRN device model (DM), and  is registered as a PCI virtio device to the guest OS (User VM).
 The virtio-echo software  has three parts:

--  **virtio-echo Frontend Driver**: This driver runs in the UOS.
-It prepares the RXQ and notifies the backend for receiving incoming data when the UOS starts.
+-  **virtio-echo Frontend Driver**: This driver runs in the User VM.
+It prepares the RXQ and notifies the backend for receiving incoming data when the User VM starts.
 Second, it copies the received data from the RXQ to TXQ and sends them to the backend.
 After receiving the message that the transmission is completed, it starts again another round of reception and transmission, and keeps running until a specified number of cycle